alexrobbins/parquet-thrift-cascalog/README.md

 ### Predicate Pushdown

-Parquet supports the concept of predicate pushdown.
+Parquet supports predicate pushdown.
 You can provide a predicate that Parquet runs while iterating over your records.
 Parquet keeps some simple statistics on the blocks it writes, so predicates can skip whole sections of records without deserialization.
 Big performance win.